JustWatcher124/storage_warriors/showcase/markdowns/load_old_data.md

 ## Choose Your Trained Model

 The System detected a dataset / model that was trained using your own dataset.
 You can choose it below.

-You can also choose to use a model and dataset which we trained.
+[[[[

+## Choose a Dataset from us

+If you prefer, we ship the system with a (few) already cleaned datasets that you can use if you just want to try out our platform.